wustl-data/wustl-data.github.io/docs/modules/apis/assignment.md

 :::tip

 This assignment introduces MyPy type checking.
 In the last module you were introduced to [*type hints*](https://docs.python.org/3/library/typing.html) as a non-binding way to specify the type of a function's argument or its output type.
 [Mypy](https://mypy.readthedocs.io/en/stable/index.html) is a tool can check your code for type errors before you run it.
 Type hints and type classes are provided here to help convey the specifications of the assignment.
 The default VS code settings in your Codespaces should provide type checks during linting.
-If you would like manually to check your code using the mypy type checker, run it with `mypy <file/dir/wildcard>`  in your terminal.
+If you would like manually to check your code using the mypy type checker, run it with `mypy <file/dir/wildcard>` in your terminal, however, see caveats in [corrections](corrections).

 :::